vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

   providers leave an incomplete root.
 - Banks and sample pools remain assets without generating synthetic collections.
   `bindSoundBank` resolves and prepares a standalone bank's own dependencies.
-- Explicit collection members seed dependency expansion and suppress duplicate automatic roots for the same sequence.
+- Each owner has one ordered input list for its dependency role.
+Multiple requests combine into that list, preserving unresolved outcomes and alternatives.
+Bank inputs deduplicate assets; sample inputs preserve distinct placements within the same pool.
+Flattened collection membership deduplicates both.
-- Flattened membership deduplicates assets while recorded dependencies retain their ordered targets, placements, alternatives, and resolution status.
+- Bank assignment writes directly to the recorded inputs.
+Preparation borrows those same lists from the collection; it does not reconstruct relationships.
 - Automatic candidates cannot cross independent container roots.
 Standalone files remain available to native ID, path, and compatibility rules.
 Exact references supplied by a scanner are authoritative.